How to financially deal after you've been laid off

 As usual, none of this is legal or financial advice, but here’s what I’ve learned from my experiences.
 I live in Ontario so I encourage you to look up the employment laws in your state or province.
 Some lawyers will offer a free 30-minute consult, so ask about that.

 Do not sign any paperwork from your company until you’ve had the opportunity to read it in a non-stressful environment or consult with an employment lawyer if that’s something you choose to do.
-Even if the company says you have to sign back by a specific date.
+Even if the company says you have to sign back by a specific date or you’ll lose the initial offer.

-A good lawyer will tell you if the offer is fair based on several factors such as the labour laws in your province, state, region, age and experience.
+A good lawyer will tell you if the offer is fair based on several factors such as the labour laws in your province, state, region, age, time spent at the company and experience.

 Next, or before or even during, grieve and be angry about your situation because it’s sad and infuriating.
 You worked hard and this is what happens?
 Feel your feelings.